iamlouiesison/instamomentsph/docs/06_project_implementation_guide.md

 ### Cursor Prompt
 ```
-Create a new Next.js 15 project called "instantmoments" with the following specifications:
+Create a new Next.js 15 project called "instamoments" with the following specifications:
 - Use TypeScript with strict mode
 - Include Tailwind CSS 4.1.12 (latest)
 - Use App Router directory structure